MicrosoftDocs/SupportArticles-docs/support/sql/releases/sqlserver-2019/cumulativeupdate8.md

 **SQL Server 2019 CU8 contains the fix for the reliability issue that affected SQL Server 2019 CU7.**

-If you applied Microsoft SQL Server 2019 CU7, and you are using the database snapshot feature explicitly together with the "`CREATE DATABASE … AS SNAPSHOT OF`" syntax, please recreate the snapshot after you apply CU8.
+If you applied Microsoft SQL Server 2019 CU7, and you're using the database snapshot feature explicitly together with the "`CREATE DATABASE … AS SNAPSHOT OF`" syntax, please recreate the snapshot after you apply CU8.

 ## Improvements and fixes included in this update